Deep Learning Network-Temporal Models For Traffic Prediction: Conclusions

 Our primary contribution, which we term Cluster-CALF, enhances this architecture by introducing a clustering preprocessing step designed to manage high-dimensional multivariate time series.
 This addition is motivated by a key challenge in real-world MTS datasets that has been largely ignored: the presence of diverse cross-correlation, where some time series are strongly correlated while many are not.
-To address this, the enhanced framework, as shown in Fig.~\ref{fig:calf}, first applies a clustering analysis to the input features.
+To address this, the enhanced framework, as shown in Fig.~\ref{fig:calf}, first applies an unsupervised clustering analysis to the input features.
 We select the Spearman cross-correlation as the affinity metric to construct this overture layer.
 Our experiments validate that it outperforms other clustering methods, such as the Pearson model, due to its rank-based mechanism that is more robust to non-linear patterns, non-normal distributions, and outliers common in network traffic data, as discussed in Section~\ref{sec:problem}.
-By partitioning the large set of time series into more cohesive clusters based on these robustly-identified relationships, our approach reduces input complexity and mitigates multicollinearity.
-Each cluster is then fed into the CALF framework, enabling the model to more efficiently learn the intra-cluster temporal patterns.
+By partitioning the large set of time series into more cohesive clusters based on these robustly-identified relationships, our approach reduces input complexity and mitigates multicollinearity, which could otherwise interfere with CALF's ability to effectively forecast on the multivariate time series.
+Each cluster is then fed individually into the CALF framework, enabling the model to more efficiently learn the intra-cluster temporal patterns.